TheJumpCloud/support/PowerShell/ModuleChangelog.md

 #### IMPROVEMENTS:

 - Adjusted output for Get-JCSystemGroupMember -ByID and Get-JCUserGroupMember -ByID to match the output of -GroupName
+- Removed individual hash functions in favor for dynamic hash function
+  - Replaced all references to old functions

 #### BUG FIXES: